Cacti/plugin_cycle/README.md

 --- 4.0 ---
 * feature: Support for Cacti 1.0
+* issue#3: Legend is not functioning properly in Cycle
 * issue#4: Errors in Cacti log when specific graph list is used

 --- 3.1 ---